united-security-providers/usp-core-waap/src/docs/native-config-post-processing.md

 # Native Config Post-Processing (NCPP)

-This feature is very helpful in essentially these use cases:

-* Quick workarounds for issues in production.
-* Quick and flexible integrations of something new.

-Plus generally using features of the underlying Envoy that are not (yet) configurable via the Core WAAP custom resource, for example, for tuning performance or to log extra information in the access log, and so on...
+This feature allows the use of all the underlying Envoy capabilities even if they are not (yet) configurable via the Core WAAP custom resource.

 ## Introduction

-The Core WAAP Operator translates the Core WAAP custom resource (CR) to native configuration of the Enovy proxy.
+The Core WAAP Operator translates the Core WAAP custom resource (CR) to native configuration of the Envoy proxy.
 The resulting native configuration is also in the form of YAML files.

 The "native configuration post-processing" feature allows to adapt the generated Envoy configuration before it is deployed, using JavaScript.